 Typical dosage is usually between 1 to 5 mg taken 1-2 hours before bed.

-You’ll want a melatonin supplement that contains enough to be effective, but not so much that you experience “melatonin hangover” the next day.
+You’ll want a melatonin supplement that contains enough to be effective, but not so much that you experience “melatonin hangover15” the next day.
 Ask your doctor for a recommendation.
 I usually suggest that my patients take 3 mg, and I keep close tabs on how that’s working for each individual.

 For some people, taking a formula with melatonin, which can help you fall asleep, along with ingredients like GABA that help you stay asleep can promote the best sleep.